 The spotted wing drosophila (SWD), Drosophila suzukii, is an invasive vinegar fly.
 The fly is small (about 2-3mm in size) with a pale body and bright red eyes.
 Male SWD have a black spot near their wingtip and black bands on their front legs, which may help to distinguish them from other look-alike vinegar flies.
-This species of fly was first observed in the United States in California in 2008 and has been found in New England in 2011.
+This species of fly was first observed in the United States in California in 2008; it was found in New England in 2011.
 SWD lay their eggs in ripe or ripening fruit and berries.
 When the larvae hatch, they consume the fruit leaving it deformed.
-Hannah Burrack, North Carolina State University, Bugwood.org
+Hannah

-SWD affects many fruit and berries including, cherries, peaches, plums, pears, apples, raspberries, blackberries, strawberries, grapes, blueberries, and tomatoes.
-The invasive insect also can infest non-commercial hosts such as crabapple, autumn olive, Japanese yew, beach plum, and wild rose.
-This insect not only infects already ripened fruit, but can affect fruit in the earlier stages of development as well.
+SWD affects many fruit and berries, including cherries, peaches, plums, pears, apples, raspberries, blackberries, strawberries, grapes, blueberries, and tomatoes.
+The insect also can infest non-commercial hosts such as crabapple, autumn olive, Japanese yew, beach plum, and wild rose.
+It not only infects already ripened fruit, but can affect fruit in the earlier stages of development as well.
 SWD are seen more in moderate climates and prefer the early summer or fall when temperatures are cooler (approximately 68° F).
 Adults will hibernate when temperatures drop to 40°F. In freezing temperatures, the larvae usually cannot survive.

 Spotted wing drosophila are native to Southeast Asia.

-Yield loss in 2009 from SWD are estimated to be in the range of zero up to 80% (Walsh et al. 2011).
-SWD is a big concern in areas located on the Western coast of the United States, such as California, Oregon and Washington, where a large proportion of the nation’s commercial production of raspberries, blackberries, cherries, strawberry and blueberries occurs.
-In the Northeast, raspberries and blackberries have been affected the most by SWD.
-Peaches and grapes are also affected in the Northeast region as well.
-Since SWD has been found relatively recently (2011) in the Northeast, it is still unknown how this species will overwinter and if earlier season crops are of greater risk to be infested in the future (Demchak et al. 2012).
+In 2009, yield loss from SWD was estimated to be in a range from zero up to 80% (Walsh et al. 2011).
+SWD is a big concern in areas located on the western coast of the United States, such as California, Oregon, and Washington.
+There, a large proportion of the nation’s commercial production of raspberry, blackberry, cherry, strawberry, and blueberry occurs.
+In the Northeast, SWD has affected raspberry and blackberry the most.
+Peaches and grapes are also affected in the Northeast.
+It is still unknown how this species will overwinter and if earlier season crops are of greater risk to be infested in the future (Demchak et al. 2012).

-SWD is about 2-3 mm in size with bright red eyes.
+SWD is about 2-3 mm in size, with bright red eyes.
 The majority of the insect’s body is a pale brown with black horizontal stripes on the abdomen region.
 You can distinguish a male SWD from other vinegar flies in the Drosophila genus by a dark spot along the front edge of the wing near the wingtip.
 This spot may be missing on some SWD males, but another defining characteristic for males is the presence of two black bands on each front leg.
-Female SWD tend to have a larger, saw-like ovipositor than other species, however they look very similar to other vinegar flies.
-The white larvae of SWD are small and cylinder shaped.
+Female SWD tend to have a saw-like ovipositor, larger than that of other species.
+Otherwise they look very similar to common vinegar flies.
+The white larvae of SWD are small and cylinder-shaped.

-There are some biological control agents, such as parasitoids that have seen to have an effect on species within the Drosophila genus (Dubuffett et al. 2009).
-Researchers at Oregon State University are exploring biological control methods specifically for SWD however, it is still unknown if these predators are a reliable biocontrol method at this time.
+There are some biological control agents, such as parasitoids that affect species within the Drosophila genus (Dubuffett et al. 2009).
+Researchers at Oregon State University are exploring biological control methods specifically for SWD.
+However, it is still unknown if these predators are a reliable biocontrol method at this time.
 Some pesticides that are approved may be applied across fields for SWD control.
 These treatments may need to be reapplied almost every 1-2 weeks.
-Three groups of pesticides, the pyrethroids, spinosyns and organophosphates have been found to be effective.
+Three groups of pesticides, the pyrethroids, spinosyns, and organophosphates have been found to be effective.
 Since SWD has such a high reproductive rate, with multiple generations per year, it is suggested to use a variety of pesticides to reduce chemical resistance evolving within this species (Demchak et al. 2012).
 Contact your local Cornell Cooperative Extension office for more information on pesticides before use and always follow the directions on the label.

 SWD has been documented in Japan, China, Korea, Thailand, India, Spain, and Hawaii.
 SWD was first observed in California in 2008.
 In 2011, SWD was found in the Northeast in Pennsylvania.